skypilot-org/skypilot/docs/source/reference/interactive-nodes.rst

 Sky also provides :code:`sky cpunode` for CPU-only instances and :code:`sky tpunode` for TPU instances (only available on Google Cloud Platform).

-To log in to an interactive node, retype the CLI command or use :code:`ssh`:
+To log in to an interactive node, either re-type the CLI command or use :code:`ssh`:

 .. code-block:: console

     $ # If the cluster with the default name exists, this will directly log in.
     $ sky gpunode

+    $ # Equivalently:
+    $ ssh sky-gpunode-<username>

     $ # Use -c to refer to different interactive nodes.
     $ # sky gpunode -c node0

-    $ # Alternative:
-    $ ssh sky-gpunode-<username>
+    $ # ssh node0

 Because Sky exposes SSH access to clusters, this means clusters can be easily added into tools such as `Visual Studio Code Remote <https://code.visualstudio.com/docs/remote/remote-overview>`_.

 Since interactive nodes are just normal Sky clusters, :code:`sky exec` can be used to submit jobs to them.

-Interactive nodes can be stopped and restarted, like any other cluster:
+Interactive nodes can be stopped, restarted, and terminated, like any other cluster:

 .. code-block:: console